 Now I’m here.
-Currently I’m hustling to upgrade career eduction into a system that trains people for jobs that don’t exist yet.
+I’m upgrading career eduction into a system that trains people for jobs that don’t exist yet.
 I’m obsessed with the future of work but not in the OMFG-the-robots-are coming-to-take-our-jobs way.
-Instead, I’m exploring how we partner and adapt when algorithms are our coworkers.
+Instead I’m exploring how we partner and adapt when algorithms are our coworkers.
 I’m exploring how we teach students the soft-skills that will get them their first job and prepare them for every job after.

 This blog is a parking space on all things related to my work.
 It’s part reflection, part framework, part idea parking, part daily-writing practice, and part accountability.
 It’s a lot of parts.

 The best professional advice I ever received was to always say yes to a conversation.
 Subjects I love to exchange ideas on:

 - International education and new models of cross-cultural engagement

 - International student mobility, global talent, and international alumni engagement